 A part of me still loves my ex, and it wasn’t always bad.
-We had lots of good times together.
-I miss the conversations and the cuddles, but I don’t want her to succour me back in.
-I spoke with my lawyer the other day, and they reminded me that by stabbing me in the face, she really meant to hurt me.
+I spoke with my lawyers the other day, and they reminded me that by stabbing me in the face, she really meant to hurt me.
 She could have killed me.
 I have to remind myself of that sometimes.
 However hard it gets here, I can’t take that risk anymore.”

 By sharing stories we can change attitudes and build a movement for permanent, positive change.
 Stand against homelessness and help us end it for good.

 Clicking 'Take action now' will take you to a new form, where you can tell us why you’re in to end homelessness, and ask your politician to pledge their support for ending homelessness for good.